gourav8jain/cv-ats-checker/README.md

 **Copyright © 2024 @gourav8jain - GitHub**

 **Note**: This application is for educational and personal use.
-Always review AI-generated recommendations and use your judgment when applying them to your CV.
+Always review AI-generated recommendations and use your judgment when applying them to your CV. # Trigger new deployment